JAL-code/google/README.md

   Added a new folder for Tkinter.
 This is a self modivated effort to learn how to code GUIs with Python.
 I have added three outside sources for instructional material.

   The primary goal is develop a working stepped program that involves user interaction while processing a complex involved task.

+July 2022:

+ Dyson Sphere Project:

+   Came up with a project to practice coding in Tkinter and Python.
+I will be building an application to plan Dyson Sphere Program (DSP) Factories.
+The application will include a graphic user interface written in Tkinter.
+(See 'demo input.py' for starting development of idea.)
+ Credits: oldshavingfoam (https://www.reddit.com/user/oldshavingfoam/) has produced some detailed graphs of the components and technologies in DSP.
+However I will be adding some acronyms to help develop the iterface with text only for simplicity of design. (how_to_make_things.py)